hugoferreira/hugoferreira.github.com/_posts/2019-04-16-a-tale-of-async-and-tests.md

 The particular problem at hand was that his implementation was not blocking `#2` as expected, but instead triggering both the callbacks of `#1` and `#2`.
 André joked away: *"Well, the problem is in your test!"*

 Such hypothesis didn't make his implementation work any better, in my defense.
 We meticulously pinned out why it was failing.
-But it made me think: *how certain was I that this particular permutation happened before when testing my own code?
+But it made me think: *how certain was I that this particular permutation happened before while testing my own code?
 What other buggy permutations may be lurking around without my awareness?*

 I have taught *"Formal Methods in Software Engineering"* for some years.
-One of the tools we used was Daniel Jackson's [Alloy Analyzer](http://alloytools.org), that *"provides a declarative specification language for expressing structural constraints and behavior of software systems"*.
+One of the tools we used was Daniel Jackson's [Alloy Analyzer](http://alloytools.org), which *"provides a declarative specification language for expressing structural constraints and behavior of software systems"*.
 Implementing a full system in Alloy is a pain in the ass, but there was something that I always enjoyed when using it: it gave me concrete *counter-examples*.

 Moreover, Daniel allured to this *"small-scope hypothesis"* as underlying the confidence in Alloy's results.
 In essence, it claims that *"most inconsistent models have counterexamples within small bounds"*.
 Remember our strategy of *shrinking* the counter-example?
 It seems our intuition also believes the hypothesis to be true.